 d/ Each year in April the Council adopts limits for the upcoming salmon season beginning May 16 until the salmon season closes.
-At the same time, the Council adopts limits beginning April 1 of the next year until modified inseason or replaced with the rules adopted for the next salmon season (which begin May 16).
-Beginning April 1, 2023, the Council-adopted limits are no more than 1 Pacific halibut per each 2 Chinook, except 1 Pacific halibut may be landed without meeting the ratio requirement, and no more than 35 halibut may be landed per trip (1 + 1 per each 2, trip limit 35).
+At the same time, the Council adopts limits for the following year for April 1-May 15 until modified inseason or replaced with the rules adopted for the next salmon season (which begin May 16).
+Beginning April 1, 2024, the Council-adopted limits are no more than 1 Pacific halibut per each 2 Chinook, except 1 Pacific halibut may be landed without meeting the ratio requirement, and no more than 35 halibut may be landed per trip (1 + 1 per each 2, trip limit 35).